 A fearsome hitter from the 1920s known as 'Bucketfoot Al,' his unorthodox batting stance produced a .334 lifetime average and a permanent place in Cooperstown.

-Al Simmons stood at the plate with his left foot pointed toward third base, a bizarre, open stance that defied all conventional hitting wisdom.
-Yet from that coiled position, he unleashed one of the most potent right-handed swings of his era.
-As a cornerstone of Connie Mack's Philadelphia Athletics dynasty, Simmons drove in over 100 runs for eleven consecutive seasons, a model of brutal consistency.
-He was a key force behind the A's back-to-back World Series titles in 1929 and 1930, terrorizing pitchers with his ability to hit for both average and power.
-Though his later years saw him bounce between several American League clubs, his legacy was cemented by over 2,900 hits and a reputation as one of the game's most feared and productive offensive players, earning him election to the Hall of Fame in 1953.
+Al Simmons drove in over 100 runs for eleven consecutive seasons as a cornerstone of Connie Mack's Philadelphia Athletics dynasty.
+He stood at the plate with his left foot pointed toward third base, a bizarre open stance that defied conventional hitting wisdom.
+From that coiled position, he unleashed one of the most potent right-handed swings of his era.
+He helped the A's win back-to-back World Series titles in 1929 and 1930.
+He finished with over 2,900 hits and earned election to the Hall of Fame in 1953.

 1901–1927